sungwoonpark0502/Today-I-Learned/python/NumPy.md

 print(type(npArr)) # <class 'numpy.ndarray'> # ndarray: nth dimensional array
 ```
 * Can store only one type of variables in the array
+* Getting the data type: .dtype
+* Changing the data type: .astype()
 ```python
 arr = np.array([0, 1, 2, 3, 4], dtype=float)
 print(arr) # [0.
 1. 2.
 3. 4.] # in float